Music Authority may collect a share of sales or other compensation from the links on this page.

 If you are still not sure which model to get, take a look at our recap here:

-The best airplane headphones – Audio-Technica ATH-ANC23, as they come with an airplane adapter for a more convenient use on flights.
+The best airplane headphones – Audio-Technica ATH-ANC23, as they come with an airplane adapter for more convenient use on flights.
 They offer solid ANC, as well as good audio performance, yet they don’t cost much.

 The best sound isolating earbuds – Shure SE535-V, as they offer amazing noise canceling levels while not utilizing the active technology at all.